How to Get Back On Your Feet After Losing Your Job

 Find Occupations and Industries That Are Hiring

-Despite the pandemic, there are industries that are hiring and jobs that are booming.
+Despite the economic downturn, there are industries that are hiring and jobs that are booming.
 Marketplace has highlighted sectors that are growing, including retail, construction, online shopping, and some health care fields.

 Indeed reports that the most in-demand careers include home health care, nursing assistant, physical therapy aide, construction worker, operations analyst, financial advisor, web developer, software developer, and information security analyst.